element-hq/element-web/README.md

 7. Open http://127.0.0.1:8080/ in your browser to see your newly built Vector.

 With `npm start`, any changes you make to the source files will cause a rebuild so your changes will show up when you refresh.
+This development server also disables caching, so do NOT use it in production.

 For production use, run `npm run build` to build all the necessary files into the `vector` directory and run your own server.